59inu/2nd_Preference_test/README.md

 # 2nd_Preference_test
-2nd-preference-'GIT FLOW' prac &amp; test
+Team <2nd-preference> - 'GIT FLOW' prac & test

 Do not try to make a mess.
 but anaway OK.